HalenB-code/quest/readme.md

-###Rust BDC
+### Rust BDC

-#####The Rust Big-Data Cluster is an attempt to tackle a few personal goals I have set recently:
+#### The Rust Big-Data Cluster is an attempt to tackle a few personal goals I have set recently:

-1. Learn Rust at a deeper level
+1. Learn Rust at a deeper level, i.e. async execution, OOB using structs and enums, error handling, SIMD
 2. Learn about distributed systems (Gossip Glomers Challenge on Fly.io)
-3. Better understand the technical process required to put together a data querying engine -- whether distributed or not -- such as Apache Spark or Polars (after using these services for many years I am fascinated how they actually work behind the scenes)
+3. Better understand the technical process required to build a data querying engine such as Pandas, Polars, or Apache Spark

-The purpose of Rust BDC is to act as a play-ground where I can play and tinker with different features and functionality to learn.
+The main components of the system so far, include:
+1. A message system to encode requests and responses
+2. A cluster-node structure where the cluster is made up of, inter alia, nodes
+3. Nodes that act as execution units to process requests
+4. Cluster exceptions module to consolidate various kinds of errors into a single class
+5. A transaction system to enable requests to be broken down into smaller execution steps
+6. A datastore system where nodes can retain data in the form of a dataframe
+7. A file system manager to manage various file ops such as reading from a config file or ingesting data from a file